CoderDojoMcDonough/Documentation/Exploratory_Sessions/Web Development Fundamentals.md

 3. Copy and paste the HTML from [here](https://github.com/TutorialDoctor/Programming-Language-Tutorials/blob/master/Web%20Development/projects/Blog/index.html) into `index.html` and the CSS from
 [here](https://github.com/TutorialDoctor/Programming-Language-Tutorials/blob/master/Web%20Development/projects/Blog/style.css) into `style.css`

+** Try to:
+1. Change the image to an image of your own
+2. Change the title's name to your name.
+3. Adjust the size of the image
+4. Change the title color to a hex value from color-hex.com

 ## Web Development Resources
 Students who are interested in web development and are new to programming are encouraged to use Codecademy's courses on web development: